 A survival canteen could mean the difference between life and death, so buying better quality is more important than saving money.

-The canteens I use and recommend are made of high-quality materials resistant to both breakage and corrosion.
+The canteens I use and recommend are made of high-quality materials resistant to breakage and corrosion.
 They are also non-insulated and can therefore be used to boil water.

-I’m going to explore the pros and cons of a selection of compact, lightweight, single-wall survival canteens made from stainless steel or titanium.
+I will explore the pros and cons of a selection of compact, lightweight, single-wall survival canteens made from stainless steel or titanium.

 Best Survival Canteens Reviewed